Home

 If you know of something or someone who should really be on the field, ask 'em to check out our Vendor page.

-The Hartwood Days Festival Commitee is being headed up by Venturing Crew 1717.
-The crew is responsible for the coordination, management and operation of the event under the authorizaton of Hartwood Presbyterian Church, who retains the intelluctual rights to the "Hartwood Days Festival" (sm)
+The Hartwood Days Festival Commitee, headed up by Venturing Crew 1717 is now a Non-Stock Corporation in the State of VA, with an IRS 501-C-3 Non-Profit Status, responsible for the coordination, management and operation of the event.
+Hartwood Presbyterian Church, retains the intelluctual rights to the name"Hartwood Days Festival" (sm)

 info@hartwooddays.org